Tattoo Aftercare

 Aftercare essentials

 Why not set up my own online shop and make more money?
 Simple: I don’t care to.
-My priority is that you can get the right stuff ASAP, with reliable delivery, if you suddenly need proper aftercare products promptly.
+My priority is that you can get the right stuff ASAP.

 So there’s sense in having these links here.
 If you were my personal client, you’d already have left the studio with my own aftercare kit.
 But if you’re not, and you’re just here looking for solid info, you can still order the same tried-and-tested products I’ve worked with for years.